 Of course, carmakers sensed this happening and introduced a new range of affordable mid-size sedans such as the Mahindra Verito, Toyota Etios and Nissan Sunny.
 But these cars lacked appeal and, as a result, failed to achieve any notable success.

 Then there is the matter of compact sedans.
-Tata realized the extreme potential of sub four-meter cars in terms of tax benefits and decided to exploit it.
-And thus was born the sub four-meter compact sedan in the form of the Indigo CS.
-And while the car had decent rear seat legroom, its 260-litre boot space was nothing like a sedan.
+Tata realized the extreme potential of sub-four-meter cars in terms of tax benefits and decided to exploit it.
+Thus, the sub-four-meter compact sedan is in the form of the Indigo CS.
+And while the car had decent rear-seat legroom, its 260-litre boot space was nothing like a sedan.
 Now, I do agree that the initial breed of compact sedans did require some compromise on space just for the sake of satisfaction of the prestige associated with the body style of a sedan.
 But the first-generation Honda Amaze changed all that with its class-leading rear seat space and a 400-litre boot.

 This brings us to the current scenario, where the two compact sedans – Dzire and the Amaze – are in their second-generation iterations.
 And, my god, have they become impressive!
 You see, the Indian car buyer is considered to be one of the toughest nuts to crack in the automotive scenario.
 We expect our cars to be equipped with everything that the industry has to offer, but we don’t want prices to go off the scale.
 And this has led to some very interesting developments in the Indian automotive market.